google/comprehensive-rust/src/slices-and-lifetimes/slices.md

 * The question about modifying `a[3]` can spark an interesting discussion, but the answer is that for memory safety reasons you cannot do it through `a` at this point in the execution, but you can read the data from both `a` and `s` safely.
   It works before you created the slice, and again after the `println`, when the slice is no longer used.
-More details will be explained in the borrow checker section.

 </details>